-This publication is published by Meat & Livestock Australia Limited ABN 39 081 678 364 (MLA).
+Hamish Dickson, AgriPartner Consulting Pty Ltd Published by Meat & Livestock Australia Limited - Printed January 2020

 Care is taken to ensure the accuracy of the information contained in this publication.
-However MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
+However, MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
 You should make your own enquiries before making decisions concerning your interests.
+MLA accepts no liability for any losses incurred if you rely solely on this publication and excludes all liability as a result of reliance by any person on such information or advice.
+All material in this publication is copyright.